opentripplanner/OpenTripPlanner/docs/index.md

 ## OpenTripPlanner
 _Note: this documentation is targeted primarily at the OTP development community and more technical users.
 For high-level information about the project, please visit [**opentripplanner.org**](http://www.opentripplanner.org)_

 **OpenTripPlanner** (OTP) is an open source multi-modal trip planner, which runs on Linux, Mac, Windows, or potentially any platform with a Java virtual machine.
 OTP is released under the [LGPL](http://www.gnu.org/licenses/lgpl-3.0.txt) license.
-The code is under active development with a variety of [deployments](Deployments) around the world, and we are working toward a 1.0 release for the end of 2015.
+The code is under active development with a variety of [deployments](Deployments) around the world.

 If you want to get started right away running your own OTP instance, the best place to start is the [Basic Usage](Basic-Usage) page.

 **Latest Project Updates**

+ * After seven years of hard work, a **1.0 release is planned for August of 2016**!
+OTP is in feature freeze, with all work concentrating on bug fixes and API cleanup.

+ * The Helsinki Regional Transport Authority (HSL) [trip planner](https://digitransit.fi/en/) based on OpenTripPlanner is in public beta as of spring 2016.
+Source code for their new UI is [available on Github](https://github.com/HSLdevcom/digitransit-ui).

  * As of 2015, OTP powers the New York State department of transportation's [transit trip planner](http://511ny.org/tripplanner/default.aspx).
    It provides itineraries for public transit systems throughout the state in a single unified OTP instance.